 Since the fall of 2006, Shepard Meadows’ has offered its programs on a semester basis.
-Initially held only in the fall and spring, these semesters have been 8 or 9 weeks in length, depending on the weather because all programs are held outside.
+Initially held only in the fall and spring, these semesters have been 8 or 9 weeks in length, depending on the weather because all programs are held outside or in our covered arena.
 A 4-week summer program became part of the curriculum in 2009.
 In 2011, “Summer Fun” was added, a 4-day program encompassing a wide range of equine related activities.
 Enrollment has grown to 30-35 participants for the fall and spring sessions.
 Smaller numbers take part in the summer offerings.
 SMTRC also offers an instructor mentoring program for persons seeking certification.

 As was the case with the pilot program, instructors for Shepard Meadows are certified, through a credentialing process of PATH, INTL (previously NARHA- Professional Association for Therapeutic Horsemanship International).